paireks/dotbim/README.md

 ## Introduction

-Easy to read and write file format for reliable 3D geometry exchange.
+Introducing an open-source, accessible and simple file format for BIM to empower interoperability and replace complexity.

-Created by BIM developers for other BIM developers.
+Created by BIM developers for BIM developers.

 <em>An idiot admires complexity, while a genius appreciates simplicity</em> - Terry Davis